jenkinsci/dbforge-devops-automation-for-sqlserver-plugin/README.md

 installation of traditional dbForge tools for its work.
 All the tools required for establishing the DevOps process in Jenkins are included in [dbForge SQL Tools](https://www.devart.com/dbforge/sql/sql-tools/download.html).
-ALL THE TOOLS THAT ARE USED BY dbForge DevOps Automation for SQL Server HAVE a trial period.
+All the tools that are used by dbForge DevOps Automation for SQL Server HAVE a trial period.

 #### Jenkins